Can I change status while on E-2 visa US? Can I apply for a green card with an E-2 visa?

 - It is up to the immigration officers to turn down or approve of your request.

-Can you apply for E-2 Visa green card?
+Can you apply for a green card with an E-2 visa?

 It is possible to change from E-2 visa to green card.
 The same is true for E-2 dependent visa holders; spouses, children, and employees.
 However, the E-2 visa US shouldn’t be reason enough to be granted the US green card.